tmarkec/take_a_hike/README.md

 <details><summary>Delete account</summary>
 <img src="readme_img/delete_account.png">
 </details>

+### Search page
+- This page will either display post that user has searched or it will provide user with message that there is no post under that search
+- Page behave just like post page where user can open up searched posts

 ### Login page
 - Login page is basic django allauth form thath has 2 input fields for username and password with sign in button bellow it